numbats/spiderorchid/README.md

 ## Overview

-The `publicationsscraper` R package offers tools to retrieve research publications from Google Scholar and ORCID, along with CRAN package download statistics.
+The `spiderorchid` R package offers tools to retrieve research publications from Google Scholar and ORCID, along with CRAN package download statistics.
 It is tailored for academic researchers in the EBS department who wish to consolidate and analyze their research outputs,